suned/stateless/README.md

 Finally, interpreting monads is often a recursive procedure, meaning that it's necessary to worry about stack safety in languages without tail call optimisation such as Python.
 This is usually solved using [trampolines](https://en.wikipedia.org/wiki/Trampoline_(computing)) which further adds to the performance overhead.

 Because of all these practical challenges of programming with monads, people have been looking for alternatives.
-Algebraic effects is one the things suggested that address many of the challenges of monadic effect systems.
+Algebraic effects is one suggested solution that address many of the challenges of monadic effect systems.

 In algebraic effect systems, such as `stateless`, the programmer still supplies the effect system with a description of the side-effect to be carried out, but instead of supplying a callback function to resume the computation with, the result of handling the effect is returned to the point in program execution that the effect description was produced.
 The main drawback of this approach is that it requires special language features to do this.
 In Python however, such a language feature _does_ exist: Generators and coroutines.